The History of the Pride Flag

 The Gilbert Baker Design

-Inspired by the lyrics of Judy Garland’s Over the Rainbow, and the designs used by other social movements such as black civil rights groups from the 1960s, Baker hand-dyed and hand sewed this flag which flew at the San Francisco Gay Freedom Day in June 1978.
+Inspired by the lyrics of Judy Garland’s Over the Rainbow, and the designs used by other social movements such as black civil rights groups from the 1960s, the Rainbow Flag was created.
+Baker hand-dyed and hand sewed this flag which flew at the San Francisco Gay Freedom Day in June 1978.

 Each colour stands for a different component of the community: